watson-developer-cloud/assistant-toolkit/integrations/webchat/examples/README.md

 ## [Page interaction](page-interaction/README.md)

-This example will show you how to use a custom response to display a button within web chat that can locate fields in the host page and fill in values to them.
+This example demonstrates how to use a custom response to display a button within web chat that can locate fields in the host page and fill in values to them.

 It demonstrates:

-- How to use the [**pre:receive**](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-events#prereceive) event handler to add a custom response to message returned from the assistant so you can display a custom button.
+- How to use the [**receive**](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-events#receive) event handler trigger an immediate interaction with the page.
 - How to use a [**customResponse**](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-events#customresponse) event handler to display a custom button which, when clicked, will interact with elements on the host page.
 - How to use the [**ibm-web-chat--default-styles**](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-render#helper_classes) CSS helper class to make a custom button look like a default web chat button.